ember-learn/ember-blog/source/2019-05-12-the-ember-times-issue-98.md

 Addon author [@josemarluedke](https://github.com/josemarluedke) followed this call-to-action and just published [Ember Focus Trap](https://github.com/josemarluedke/ember-focus-trap)!
 It's based on the JavaScript library [Focus Trap](https://github.com/davidtheclark/focus-trap) that helps you to intentionally trap focus in certain DOM nodes.
 This makes it easy for you to improve the keyboard accessibility of otherwise inaccessible elements such as modal dialogs.

-And with **Ember Focus Trap** adding focus to interactive elements in your Ember app is only an `ember install` away.
+With **Ember Focus Trap**, adding focus to interactive elements in your Ember app is only an `ember install` away.
 Check it [out today](https://josemarluedke.github.io/ember-focus-trap/)!